This article originally appeared on VICE CA.

 The least surprising thing about the trend of jumping off roofs for the ‘gram is that it’s Western University students leading the charge.
 If you’ve ever wanted to see huge crowds cheer on chino-wearing business students as gravity teaches them a lesson, look no further than the Instagram account @canadianpartylife.

-This social media trend has been going on for more than a year and has reportedly resulted in at least one serious hospitalization.
+This social media trend has been going on for more than a year and has reportedly resulted in at least one serious hospitalisation.
 It seems especially prevalent at unofficial homecoming parties, or “fake homecoming” as they say in London, Ontario.

 Two years ago Western University decided to move all of its sanctioned homecoming events several weeks later into October, in a futile effort to crack down on “illegal” street parties.
 Apparently police and school officials thought colder weather and the pressure of midterms would discourage the kinds of sloppy drunk “hoco” misadventure Western is known for, and instead encourage “safer forms of entertainment.”